ariakoehler/dynamical-systems-learning/README.md

 - `--lr` specifies the learning rate
 - `--max_it` specifies the number of iterations before terminating
-- `--check_grads` if True, outputs an approximation of the gradients of each parameter at the current value alongside the gradients used in the last update
+- `--check_grads` if set, outputs an approximation of the gradients of each parameter at the current value alongside the gradients used in the last update
 - `--eta_method` specifies how the initial eta should be chosen
   - "random" samples the etas randomly from a Gaussian distribution with low variance centered on 0.
   - "zeros" initializes them all to be 0
- - "true" sets them to the true values of eta.
+  - "actual" sets them to the true values of eta.
 This one is intended to be a check on our methods

+For making any further adjustments, here is a quick guide to a few important variables

+- `true_eta` indicates the actual value of eta, used to calculate data from the "true" system.
+- `L63_torch_modified` is the function in [torch_params_utils.py](https://github.com/carterkoehler/dynamical-systems-learning/blob/main/torch_params_utils.py) used to generate most of the "data" and the predictions for optimizing eta.
+- `x0` is the starting point for all of the trajectories used in the optimization.
+- `t_space` is the set of time values each trajectory is over.